StarHub: 2000s

 In 2001, Singapore Power divested its shares in StarHub and sold its 25.5% stake to ST Telemedia for S$400 million.
 BT Group subsequently divested its 18% stake as a result of consolidation, after accumulating debt acquired during the bidding round for 3G licences in the United Kingdom.

 On 1 October 2002, the company merged with Singapore's sole cable television operator, Singapore Cable Vision.
 As a result of the merger, it acquired SCV's cable television as well as broadband internet access operations.

 StarHub was publicly listed on the Singapore Exchange on 13 October 2004.

-On 12 January 2007, StarHub announced a 'Strategic Alliance' with Qatar Telecom.
+On 12 January 2007, StarHub announced a 'Strategic Alliance' with Ooredoo.

 On 1 May 2009, the Infocomm Development Authority of Singapore announced that StarHub's wholly owned subsidiary, Nucleus Connect, was selected as the Operating Company (OpCo) to design, build and operate the active infrastructure of the Next Generation Nationwide Broadband Network (Next Gen NBN).
 Next Gen NBN is now simply known as Nationwide Broadband Network or NBN.

 On 14 July 2009, StarHub announced the retirement of long-standing chief executive Terry Clontz.
 Neil Montefiore, the former chief executive of the country's smallest telecommunications company M1 Limited, took over as chief executive officer on 1 January 2010.
 Terry Clontz remains as a non-executive director of StarHub.

 On 1 August 2009, StarHub relocated its corporate office to StarHub Green building at Ubi from its previous office location at StarHub building at Cuppage.